 Mission

-The Toronto International Harp Festival is dedicated to making the harp a vital, modern force, bridging tradition with the sound of tomorrow.
-To inspire, discover, empower, and connect harpists worldwide, fostering creativity, diversity, and innovation to elevate the harp’s place in 21st-century music and culture.
+The Toronto International Harp Festival Society is a non-profit organization committed to making the harp a dynamic, contemporary force that bridges tradition with the future.
+We inspire, empower, and connect harpists globally, fostering creativity, diversity, and innovation to elevate the harp’s role in 21st-century music and culture in Toronto and beyond.

 Artistic Team